dartsushi/Loop-TNR_RGflow/README.md

 The validity of my cades are not guaranteed.
 You may try other models by changing the initial tensors in "Initialization.py".

-You might to pip install sympy and ncon.
+You might need to pip install sympy and ncon.